Khalifa-Bouneb/Khalifa-Bouneb/README.md

 ---

-🎓 **First-year ICT Engineering student** at Sup’Com Tunisia with a passion for building intelligent systems and real-world applications using **AI, NLP, and full-stack technologies**.
+🎓 **ICT Engineering student** at Sup’Com Tunisia with a passion for building intelligent systems and real-world applications using **AI, NLP, and full-stack technologies**.
 I love transforming complex challenges into scalable software solutions.

 💡 Whether it’s automating medical data with NLP, designing database systems, or deploying secure C++ CLI apps — I'm always learning and creating.